repronlp/repronlp.github.io/index.md

 ## Track B Papers

 The specific experiments listed and described below are currently the subject of reproduction studies in the [ReproHum](https://reprohum.github.io/) project.
 The authors have provided very detailed information about the experiments.
 In some cases, we have introduced standardisations to the experimental design as noted in the detailed instructions to participants which will be shared upon registration.

+There is no requirement to reproduce an entire paper, the minimum is one quality criterion, for one dataset.
+Some combinations of dataset / quality criterion are being reproduced as part of the ReproHum project [https://reprohum.github.io](https://reprohum.github.io), if you wish to align with those we can advise you of what they are when you register.

 The papers and studies, with many thanks to the authors for supporting ReproHum and ReproNLP, are: